Mayar-Elabbasy/ITI-Tic-Tac-Toe-JavaFX-Final-Version/README.md

 ## Contributors and responsabilites

-###Team Java Monsters:
+### Team Java Monsters:
-✿ Amira Abdelhalim: was responsible for game logic and Database.
+* Amira Abdelhalim: was responsible for game logic and Database.
-✿ Gehad Samir: was responsible for game logic and Database.
+* Gehad Samir: was responsible for game logic and Database.
-✿ Mayar Yasser Elabbasy: was responsible for GUI and switching scenes.
+* Mayar Yasser Elabbasy: was responsible for GUI and switching scenes.
-✿ Muhammed Alaeldien:  was responsible for Network.
+* Muhammed Alaeldien:  was responsible for Network.
-✿ Osama Ragab:  was responsible for game logic and Database.
+* Osama Ragab:  was responsible for game logic and Database.

 ## Contributing